New Zealand grebe

-The New Zealand grebe (Poliocephalus rufopectus), also known as the New Zealand dabchick or weweia, is a member of the grebe family endemic to New Zealand.
+The New Zealand dabchick (Poliocephalus rufopectus), also known as the New Zealand grebe or by its Māori name weweia, is a member of the grebe family endemic to New Zealand.

 Taxonomy

-Poliocephalus rufopectus is an aquatic diving bird in the grebe order.
+Poliocephalus rufopectus is an aquatic diving bird in the grebe order Podicipediformes.

-Poliocephalus rufopectus (G.R.Gray) was originally described by the English ornithologist George Robert Gray as Podiceps rufopectus G.R.Gray, 1843 (in subgenus Poliocephalus).
+Poliocephalus rufopectus was originally described by the English ornithologist George Robert Gray as Podiceps rufopectus G.R.Gray, 1843 (in the subgenus Poliocephalus).
 The type specimen was collected by British botanist and scientific collector Andrew Sinclair in New Zealand.
-P. rufopectus is one of two species in the genus Poliocephalus, with the other being the hoary-headed grebe (Poliocephalus poliocephalus) which is native to Australia.
+P. rufopectus is one of two species in the genus Poliocephalus, the other being the hoary-headed grebe (Poliocephalus poliocephalus) which is native to Australia.

 Description

-The New Zealand grebe has dark brown plumage, a small black head with fine silver feathers, a black pointed bill and characteristic yellow eyes.
+The New Zealand dabchick has dark brown plumage, a small black head with fine silver feathers, a black pointed bill and characteristic yellow eyes.
 It grows to about 29 cm, and weighs about 250 g.
 Non-breeding individuals have a paler plumage and females tend to be a bit lighter, smaller and have a slightly shorter bill than males.

 Distribution and habitat

 This grebe species inhabits mainly shallow freshwater lakes, ponds and sheltered inlets.

-Currently it is found mainly in the North Island, where it is well distributed on the coastal lakes of the West coast from North Cape to Pukekohe and from Taranaki to Paraparaumu, as well as on ponds of the Volcanic Plateau, Gisborne, Hawkes Bay and the Wairarapa.

-Formerly this species was also present in the lowland lakes of the South Island, but underwent a rapid decline, for unknown reasons, in the 19th century – the last regular breeding record in the South Island was in 1941.
-In 2012 a pair bred near Takaka for the first time in recent history.
+Currently it is found mainly in the North Island, where it is well distributed on the coastal lakes of the western coast from North Cape to Pukekohe and from Taranaki to Paraparaumu, as well as on ponds at the Volcanic Plateau, Gisborne, Hawke's Bay and the Wairarapa.
+The species was also present in the lowland lakes of the South Island, but underwent a rapid decline, for unknown reasons, in the 19th century – the last regular breeding record in the South Island was in 1941.
+In 2012 a pair bred near Tākaka for the first time in recent history.

 Behaviour

-These freshwater diving birds usually fly only at night, whilst during the day, they are always found in the water, swimming on the surface and frequently diving to feed.
-Thus, if they are in danger or get disturbed at daytime they do not flee by flying, but swimming or diving away.
-During autumn and winter, they are found forming flocks, while during the breeding season they are mostly seen in monogamous pairs.
+These freshwater diving birds usually fly only at night.
+During the day they are always found in the water, swimming on the surface and frequently diving to feed.
+If they are in danger or are disturbed at daytime they do not flee by flying, but swim or dive away.
+During autumn and winter they form flocks, while during the breeding season they are mostly seen in monogamous pairs.
 They show aggressive territorial behaviour towards intruders and the otherwise silent species give short calls throughout the breeding season and when in danger.